 While distance education programs are offered via a large variety of communication mediums, online education, via the Internet, is now the norm.
 In 1996, Jones International University was the first higher education institution to launch a fully online accredited degree program.
 In the following years, most major colleges and universities quickly followed suit.
-Reputable higher education institutions such as Harvard University and Stanford now offers distance learning programs for their students entirely online.
+Reputable higher education institutions such as Harvard University and Stanford now offer distance learning programs for their students entirely online.
 According to a survey, conducted by the Babson Survey Research Group, in 2016 distance education enrollments increased for the fourteenth straight year.
 31.6% of all students took at least one distance course.

 Even though for-profit universities have been the quickest to adopt and exploit Internet technology to offer online degrees to the masses, the majority of public colleges now offer their academic programs completely online as well.
 Common fields of study pursued online include, but are not limited to, programs in business, psychology, criminal justice, health sciences, computer science, design and liberal arts.